WIN

 RD Connection Broker: This role had two primary jobs, 1) Connect remote users to the least utilised session hosts, and 2) Reconnect users to the correct session host if they’ve dropped a connection, or have an existing open RDS session.

-RD Web Server: This provides a web logon portal for RDS so that RDS desktops and applications can be accessed over HTTPS.
-Remember just because traffic is on HTTPS (TCP port 443) do not assume it’s trusted and non malicious.
-Nearly every exploit and attack these days used HTTPS or SSH to get traffic in and out of your network.
+RD Web Server: This provides a web logon portal for RDS so that RDS desktops and applications can be accessed over HTTPSarrow-up-right.
+Remember just because traffic is on HTTPS (TCParrow-up-right port 443) do not assume it’s trusted and non malicious.
+Nearly every exploit and attack these days used HTTPS or SSHarrow-up-right to get traffic in and out of your network.
 Unless you are inspecting https it’s not more secure than http!
-Typically the RD Web server is deployed in a DMZ.
+Typically the RD Web server is deployed in a DMZarrow-up-right.
 In some small deployments it can also be on the RD Connection broker.

 RD Licence Server: Typically this gets put on ‘Another‘ server in the environment, the draw back of this is people forget where it is, and don’t check before decommissioning a server then find out a few days later their licence server disappeared.
 You install this role, then register it with Microsoft, then finally add your licences to it.